 - File your taxes together to avoid the penalties of filing separately if you are married.
 If you file separately you will have a higher tax rate and will be unable to claim certain tax exemptions and deductions.
 If your preference is to file your taxes separately while you are married, be sure to discuss things with a tax accountant so you are aware of the differences in both scenarios.

-Key financial actions to take when changing jobs
+Key financial steps to take when switching jobs

-- If you’ve found a new job don’t forget to move your retirement savings plan away from your old employer as many employers will charge maintenance fees for retirement accounts that belong to former employees.
-As opposed to rolling your retirement savings into your new employers plan, consider rolling it into your own IRA through a brokerage firm as you will have more investment options.
+- If you've found a new job don't forget to move your retirement savings plan away from your old employer.
+This is because many employers charge maintenance fees for retirement accounts that belong to former employees.
+As opposed to rolling your retirement savings into your new employer's plan, consider rolling it into your own IRA through a brokerage firm as you will have more investment options.

-- Start investing in your new employers retirement savings plan if they offer one.
-You don’t wan to take any unnecessary breaks away from your long term savings plans.
+- Start investing in your new employer's retirement savings plan if they offer one.
+You don't want to take any unnecessary breaks away from your long term savings plans.

-- While having children are a blessing, they also come with their own expenses so you want to be sure that you include your child’s expenses in your monthly budget.
+- While having children are a blessing, they also come with their own expenses.
+You want to be sure that you include your child's expenses in your monthly budget.